No Bake Protein Bars

 Step 1: Stir together the creamy peanut butter and honey until combined.
 I have found it’s easier to do this step first before adding the dry ingredients.

 Step 2: Stir in the rolled oats and vanilla protein powder until combined.
 The protein bar batter should be thick but not too sticky.
-I used vanilla protein powder for this recipe, but you could also use chocolate or whatever flavor you like.
+I used vanilla protein powder for this recipe, but chocolate would also be tasty!

 Step 3: Transfer the peanut butter batter to an 8 by 8 baking dish.
 I recommend lining your dish with parchment paper for easy clean up.